 - There is a slight risk of infection or bleeding when the needle is inserted into your vein.

-- If you are pregnant then you should avoid the scan, as radiation may be harmful for the baby.
+- If you are pregnant then you should avoid the scan, as radiation may be harmful to the baby.

 Who cannot have Bone Scan?